| | |

 "My Father, if it is possible, take this cup from Me; though not

+My will, but yours be done"?
 (We see the human side of Jesus as He struggles with this difficult

 moment when He says, "If it is possible" but we see His great